rea-and/vector-infinity/README.md

 # Or: python3 list_openai_models.py
 ```

-This will list all available models from OpenAI and show which ones are compatible with the Assistants API.
+This will list all available models from OpenAI and show which ones are compatible with the Chat Completions API.

 The default port is 80.
 If you have an existing `.env` file with `WEB_PORT=5000`, update it to `WEB_PORT=80` or delete the line to use the default.